MaryMahmoodi/P300-classification-/README.md

 % It will be uploaded as input feature (time-electrode-amplitude colormap)
 %in the CNN classifier code (written in python).

-% Third, the logit boost classifier is applied.
+% Third, the logit boost classifier (gradient boosting; an ensemble of decision trees)  is applied.